brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 131
 A Song of Ascents.

 Lord remember David and all his meekness, how he swore to the Lord, made a vow to the God of Jacob, I shall not enter the shelter of my house, climb into my bed, give sleep to my eyes, slumber to my eyelids and rest to my temples, until I find a place for the Lord, a tabernacle for the God of Jacob.
 See, we heard of it in Ephrata, we found it in the woodland fields.
 We shall enter his tabernacles, we shall worship towards the place where his feet have stood.
 Arise, Lord, into your rest, you and the ark of your sanctification.
 Your priests clothe themselves with justice, and your holy ones will rejoice.
-For David, your servantÂ’s sake, do not turn away the face of your Christ.
-The Lord has sworn truth to David and he will not annul it, Â‘From the fruit of your womb I shall place on your throne.
+For David, your servant’s sake, do not turn away the face of your Christ.
+The Lord has sworn truth to David and he will not annul it, ‘From the fruit of your womb I shall place on your throne.
 If your sons keep my covenant and these testimonies of mine which I shall teach them, their sons too will sit on your throne for ever.
-For the Lord has elected Sion, has chosen her as a dwelling for himself. Â‘This is my resting-place for age on age; here I shall dwell, for I have chosen her.
+For the Lord has elected Sion, has chosen her as a dwelling for himself.
+‘This is my resting-place for age on age; here I shall dwell, for I have chosen her.
 Her door I shall bless abundantly, her poor I shall fill with bread.
 Her priests I shall clothe with salvation, and her holy ones will rejoice with great joy.
 There I shall make the horn of David flourish; I have prepared a lamp for my Christ.
-I shall clothe his enemies in shame, my sanctification will flower upon himÂ’.
+I shall clothe his enemies in shame, my sanctification will flower upon him’.

 ****

 Psalm 132
 A Song of Ascents.

 See how good and pleasant it is for brethren to dwell together.
-Like sweet ointment on the head which runs down upon the beard, AaronÂ’s beard, which runs down to the hem of his garment; like the dew from Hermon, which runs down upon the mountains of Sion; for there the Lord has commanded the blessing: life for ever more.
+Like sweet ointment on the head which runs down upon the beard, Aaron’s beard, which runs down to the hem of his garment; like the dew from Hermon, which runs down upon the mountains of Sion; for there the Lord has commanded the blessing: life for ever more.

 ****